 Knowing that these guns are simple is critical when choosing one.
 If you are spoiled by modern pistols, then you may find the Rock Island Armory G.I. style 1911 a little lacking.

-If you’re the type who likes old school cool, then the Rock Island Armory would be perfect for you.
+If you’re the type who likes old school cool, like I tend to do, then the Rock Island Armory would be perfect for you.
 It keeps things simple without sacrificing safety as you do get all the modern safety measures a modern firearm should have.

 There is also a good argument these are great for dudes and dudettes that wanna customize a 1911 to their exact needs.
 You can grab one of these rather affordably and then do the work to make it the gun you wish it to be.
 It’s a blank slate that does allow you to customize the weapon to a crazy degree.